sudheermuthyala/EKS/03-Kubernets-Fundamentals/03-Deployment/README.md

 ## Kubernetes - Deployment Topics
 1. Create Deployment
 2. Scale the Deployment
-Expose Deployment as a Service
+3. Expose Deployment as a Service
-Update Deployment
+4. Update Deployment
-Rollback Deployment
+5Rollback Deployment
 Rolling Restarts
 Pause & Resume Deployments
 Canary Deployments (Will be covered at Declarative section of Deployments)